harshvardhanarora/swiftsimplified/_posts/2022-05-08-enumerations-in-swift.md

 ---
 title: Enumerations in Swift
-description:
+description: Learn Swift enums - defining cases, associated values, raw values, iteration, pattern matching, and conformance to protocols with practical examples.
 date: 2022-05-08 00:00:00
 categories: [Swift Basics]
-tags: [swift, enums]
+tags: [swift, enums, pattern-matching]
 ---
-Enumerations in Swift allow you to group related values under a common type which enables us to write type-safe code.
+Enumerations in Swift allow you to group related values under a common type, enabling more type-safe code.

 **Common Questions —**
 - How to create Enums?